Tanz0rz/haxe-fmod/docs/guides/banks-and-settings.md

 Two spellings of one file share one refcount, since `BankRegistry.normalizePath` collapses separators and `.` segments.
 Windows backslashes are accepted.

-## Direct bank calls

-The registry is a convenience over `StudioSystem` and `Bank`, which remain available.

-- `StudioSystem.loadBankFile(path, ?flags)` loads a bank and returns its handle. `NONBLOCKING` starts an asynchronous load.
-- `StudioSystem.loadBankMemory(bytes, ?flags)` loads a bank from bytes you fetched or embedded, with the same flags.
-The data is copied.
-- `StudioSystem.getBank("bank:/Master")` looks a loaded bank up by its FMOD path, and `getBankList()` enumerates them.
-- `Bank.getLoadingState()`, `loadSampleData()`, `unloadSampleData()`, `getSampleLoadingState()`, `getEventList()`, `getBusList()`, `getVCAList()`, and `unload()`.
+## Loading outside the registry

-- `StudioSystem.unloadAll()` unloads everything.
-The registry keeps its reference counts, so a later registry load carries them forward.
+`StudioSystem.loadBankFile`, `loadBankMemory`, `getBank`, and the `Bank` methods are FMOD's own calls and remain available.
+A bank loaded that way is adopted by the registry on the first registry load of the same path, and `StudioSystem.unloadAll()` unloads everything while the registry keeps its reference counts, so a later registry load carries them forward.

-Sample data (the audio itself) loads lazily the first time an event plays unless you call `loadSampleData` on the bank or event description ahead of time. `StudioSystem.flushSampleLoading()` blocks until pending sample loads finish.

-## Bank version rule

-Bank files require an FMOD Engine at least as new as the FMOD Studio that built them.
-Rebuilding banks with a newer Studio raises the minimum engine version players' builds must bundle.